-The following is a sample of the command output:
+The following is a sample command output:

-'''

-Protocol Translator, Version 8.3

-Copyright (c) 1986-1991 by cisco Systems, Inc.

-Compiled Thu 01-Aug-91 13:00 by kph

-System Bootstrap, Version 4.3(2)

-char uptime is 2 weeks, 23 hours, 25 minutes

-System restarted by reload

-Software booted from 131.108.1.27

-Host config file is "translator-conf", booted from 131.108.1.27

-Network config file is "network-confg", booted from 131.108.1.27

-CSC3 (68020) processor with 4096K bytes of memory.

-Commercial X.25 software.
+TS Software (TS3-L), Version 8.3 Copyright (c) 1986-1991 by cisco Systems, Inc. Compiled Thu 01-Aug-91 13:00 by kph System Bootstrap, Version 4.3(2) char uptime is 2 weeks, 23 hours, 25 minutes System restarted by reload System image file is unknown, booted via tftp from 131.108.13.111 CSC3 (68020) processor with 4096K bytes of memory.
 1 MCI controller.

-1 Ethernet/IEEE 802.3 interface.

 1 Serial network interface.
+32 terminal lines.
+32K bytes of multibus memory.
 32K bytes of non-volatile configuration memory.

-Configuration register is 0x200
+Configuration register is 0x2

-'''

-In the output, the fifth line is the bootstrap version string.
-The second through fourth lines list information about the system software; the version number is on the first line.
+In the output, the first line is the bootstrap version string.
+The second through fourth lines list information about the system software; the version number is on the second line.
 Always specify the complete version number when reporting a possible software problem.
 In the sample output, the version number is 8.3, initial release.

 The fifth line shows the system name and uptime.
-The sixth line indicates the reason the system was restarted, including a response to an error.
+The sixth line indicates the reason the system was restarted, including in response to an error.